 • Assist the Jackson County Clerk with ballot collection and transport from drop boxes

 • Assist other divisions within the Jackson County Sheriff’s Office

 Thank you for your interest in our program and we hope you will volunteer to be a member of our team.
-If you are interested, please print and complete the Volunteer Application Form and mail or drop off to:
+If you are interested, you may complete an Online Volunteer Application.
+Or, you can print and complete a Volunteer Application Form and mail or drop off to: